la2050/archive/_projects/2016/mindset-reset-shifting-school-culture-coaching-educators-in-mindful-instruction-and-practice.md

   - Network/relationship support
   - Quality improvement research
   - Social Media Strategies
+project_description: >-
+  A 10 month Pilot of coaching services in 3 LA schools to connect educators with effective instruction, mindful learning, and a more dynamic school culture based on existing vision.
+Schools start where they are in implementation of best practice and mindful learning and collaborate with Pedagogics to refine strategies and explore tools that address challenges and issues unique to each site.
+Ongoing learning and development is facilitated by a PLN to shift education towards a more mindful LA.
 project_impact: '["Student education pipeline"]'
 project_proposal_best_place: >-
   “Are we preparing kids minds for a life of tests or the test of life?”
 Arthur